MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 The URL to MAKES web host zip file that will be used to create the MAKES virtual machine hosting image.

-### Common Parameters

-`--AzureActiveDirectoryDomainName`

-The azure active directory domain name associated with the azure subscription that user would like to use to execute the command.
-This is not required if the user's azure account has only one azure subscription.

-`--AzureCredentialsFilePath`

-The path to the azure credential file to use for authentication.

 ## DeployHost Command

 Hosts the specified indexes to power an instance of MAKES API.